The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Air Chief Marshal (Retd) Mark Binskin AC

 As Chief of Defence, Air Chief Marshal Binskin (Retd) successfully led the Australian Defence Force, comprising 80,000 permanent and reserve personnel, to significantly improve capabilities and responses to major global events and championed organisational change across areas of national security, culture, diversity and leadership performance.
-He oversaw the First Principles Review of Defence and delivered the successful implementation of the One Defence approach.

 Air Chief Marshal Binskin (Retd) has completed the Harvard Business School Advanced Management Program, is a graduate of the Australian Institute of Company Directors and a Fellow of the Royal Aeronautical Society.